Extant Manuscripts

 Bodleian Library, Ashmole Collection.
 MS 856, article 22, pp. 376-83

-First he needs to have a pair of corded wool hose without lower legs.
-These hose are cut off at the knees and lined with linen cloth cut on the bias (diagonal) as hose normally are.
-A pair of red leather shoes with thin laces and with knotted whipcord underneath in a wavy pattern [see image below].
-And the insides lined with linen cloth three fingers wide and cut on the bias from the top down to rest over the ankles (for padding).
-And so behind at the heel from this up half a quarter of a yard (4.5 inches) is to fasten well his sabatons.
-And the same sabatons are fastened under the sole of the foot in 2 places.
-He also needs a petticoat of an overbody of a doublet.
-This petticoat is sleeveless, the sizes of him 3/4 about without a collar.
-And the lower part should go no farther down than the waist with straight sleeves and collar and containing eyelets in the sleeves for attaching the vambraces and rerebraces.
+First he needs to have a pair of red hose without feet.
+These hose are cut at the knees and lined with linen cloth cut on the bias (diagonal) as hose normally are.
+(He needs) a pair of red leather shoes with thin laces and with knotted whipcord underneath [see image in margin, for traction], and pierced (to attach the sabatons).
+The insides (of the shoes) are lined along the top with a double layer of linen cloth three fingers wide and cut on the bias from the toe to an inch above the ankles (for padding).
+And (they should be lined) likewise behind at the heel from the sole up half a quarter of a yard (4.5 inches) in order to fasten well his sabatons.
+And the same sabatons are to be fastened under the sole of the foot in 2 places.
+He also needs a petticoat of an overbody of a doublet [see image in margin].
+This petticoat is sleeveless and about 3/4 the size of him (tight-fitting) without a collar.
+And the other part (inner doublet) should go no farther down than the waist with straight sleeves and a collar and containing eyelets in the sleeves for attaching the vambraces and rerebraces.

 He is armed in this way: First he has need of the sabatons, greaves, and closed cuisses with voiders of plate or maille and breeches of maile closed with 5 steel buckles of steel and fine buff leather.
 And all the arming points after they have been knotted and fastened on him should be cut off.